 I realized he wasn’t wearing a uniform, and he looked like just an every day kind of guy, walking along the road as he walked on.
 I rolled up the window and watched him walk away.
 He kept walking forward.
 Cars swished past me.

 Eventually, I decided it was safe to pull onto the highway, so I turned on my blinker and pulled onto the side of the road, speeding up before I pulled into traffic.
 Home was only a couple of miles away.
 I only needed to drive the two miles, and turn onto Procter, and home.

 The deliberate rise, splat, thud of a flat tire is never pleasant, but less than a mile onto the road, I felt it, then heard it.
 I heard it beating the road.
 That’s when I realized I hadn’t rolled the window all the way up, on the passenger side.
 The flat tire sound was on the right rear.
 I pulled off the road again, and hit my flashers.

 Two miles.
 I only had to drive two short miles home, but now… I couldn’t drive.
 Tears streamed down my face as I gazed at the blinking clock on my dash.
 10:30?
 Where had the time gone.
 I felt suddenly dazed and alone.
+And the time mystery, how could hours mysteriously pass?
 How had time passed so fast?

 I searched my purse for my cell phone and dialed the emergency road service number.

 “Dispatcher.
 What is your emergency?”
 A kind voice responded.

 “I’ve got a flat tire, on the side of the highway, about a mile between Carthage and Proctor exits, south bound.
 I’m on the side of the road.”
 She took my information, gave me a code number and texted me the ID of the driver who would be arriving within the hour.